holos-run/holos-kuadrant-example/README.md

 ### Verify against the Schema

-Verify the schema is being checked, try setting the `spec.opa` field as described.
+Verify the schema is being checked, try setting the `"spec.rules.authorization.opa.externalPolicy"` field as indicated from the provided error message.

 ```bash
 patch -p1 <<EOF